mdpopescu/public/Licensing/readme.md

 are remaining.
 It is recommended that a text box be provided for the user to enter a license key; if that happens, the application can use the
 SaveRegistration method (below).

+Note: if the application has been copied from a different computer (for example), the registration details will be null.
+Treat as an expired trial.

 ### Create registration information (eg from the installer)

     var details = new LicenseRegistration { ... };